victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/24-oauth-ios.markdown

             // or
             loginScreenlet.loginMode = "oauth2redirect"

-        Note that `oauth2redirect` must be a string when setting the `loginMode` property.
+        Note that `oauth2redirect` must be a string when set to `loginMode`.

     -   In Interface Builder, as the value of the *Login Mode* attribute.
-You set this in Interface Builder the same way you set other Screenlet attributes (via the Attributes inspector, with the Screenlet selected in the storyboard).
+You do this the same way you set other Screenlet attributes (via the Attributes inspector, with the Screenlet selected in the storyboard).
 Be sure to enter `oauth2redirect` with no period preceding it.

-2. Set Login Screenlet's `oauth2clientId` attribute to the ID of the OAuth 2 application.
+2. Set Login Screenlet's `oauth2clientId` attribute to the ID of the portal's OAuth 2 application.
 You can find this value in the portal's OAuth 2 Admin portlet.

 3. Set Login Screenlet's `oauth2redirectUrl` attribute to the URL that the mobile browser will redirect the user to after successful login.
 You must configure this in the portal's OAuth 2 Admin portlet, and associate the URL with the application.

-4. You must also notify Liferay Screens when the redirect has been performed.
+4. Notify Liferay Screens when the redirect has been performed.
 Do this in your `AppDelegate` as follows:

         func application(_ app: UIApplication, open url: URL,
             options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {